kaelad02/adv-reminder/README.md

 ![Saving Throw screenshot with message](docs/poison-message.png?raw=true)

 [Messages](docs/messages.md) has more information about the messages feature, including the active effect keys.
+There is also a compendium pack, AR Message Sample Items, that contains samples.

 ## Other Modules